manishkr21/data_analysis/README.md

 pip install pyhive
 pip install sqlalchemy-redshift
 ```
-3. Now you can Access
+3. Now you can Access your MySQL Database